chickensoft-games/godot_3_game/README.md

 ```

 > Note: you may have to logout and log back in before VSCode recognizes environment variables.

+### VSCode Settings

+This template includes some Visual Studio Code settings in `.vscode/settings.json`.
+The settings facilitate terminal environments on Windows (Git Bash, PowerShell, Command Prompt) and macOS (zsh), as well as fixing some syntax colorization issues that Omnisharp suffers from.
+You'll also find settings that enable editor config support in Omnisharp and the .NET Roslyn analyzers for a more enjoyable coding experience.

+> If you're an experienced VSCode user, please double-check that the provided settings don't conflict with anything you've previously setup.

 ### ⚙️ Additional Configuration